 The Difference introduces students to Urban Ministry Center and statistics about homelessness in Charlotte.
 For students in fourth grade and older.
 This 30 minute presentation is always given off-site.

 Housing First Charlotte-Mecklenburg UMC served as project leader for the initiative to end chronic homelessness in our community.
-Through this effort, 26 community partners worked to create the infrastructure to house 210 chronically homeless individuals in 2015.
-UMC will continue in leadership role, during which we plan to house an additional 300+ chronically homeless individuals.
-These classes (adult and youth ambassador) help to explain the physical, personal and financial costs of homelessness and Urban Ministry Center’s involvement in ending it.
+Through this effort, 26 community partners worked to create the infrastructure to house 470 chronically homeless individuals in the first 24 months.
+UMC continues in a leadership role, during which we plan to house an additional 120+ chronically homeless individuals.
+These presentations (adult and youth ambassador) help to explain the physical, personal and financial costs of homelessness and Urban Ministry Center’s involvement in ending it.
 Great for youth groups to corporate groups, once completed “My Name is” or “Walk in My Shoes”

 Speakers Bureau Topics